openebs/community/wip/README.md

 <BR>
 <BR>
-This is some change that is coming.
+This is change.
+Change is coming.
 You can run but you can't hide....
 <BR>